myersm0/RealtimeMusicTheory.jl/README.md

 What this means is that all operations _should be_ virtually free at runtime -- less than 1 nanosecond on my machine.
 With the core design of the package out of the way now, I will be evaluating to what extent I’ve met this goal, how it holds up under real-world usage, and how to address any shortcomings.
 Notably, there is a negligible compilation overhead the first time you call a function with a given combination of types.

 This package was originally intended to be a feature-complete reimplementation of dpsanders's very nice package [MusicTheory.jl](https://github.com/JuliaMusic/MusicTheory.jl), but has since diverged significantly in scope and design.
-RealtimeMusicTheory centers around the concept of `Pitches` and their organization into MusicalSpaces, specifically _discrete_ spaces, that provide different ways of organizing and navigating pitch relationships.
+RealtimeMusicTheory centers around the concept of pitches and their organization into MusicalSpaces, specifically _discrete_ spaces, that provide different ways of organizing and navigating pitch relationships.
 As of version 0.3, I have temporarily dropped support of scale- and chord-related structures, to focus instead on the core building blocks for the time being; but I expect these structures to return in a later version.

 I would like to add that I'm not an expert in music theory myself, but have strived for theoretically correct operations and terminology here.
 I have largely relied on Julian Hook's book _Exploring Musical Spaces_ (Oxford University Press, 2022) as a reference.